-Likewise, if you frequently fly Delta, the American Express Business Platinum is likely worth it.
+Likewise, if you frequently fly Delta, The Business Platinum is likely worth it.
 When flying Delta same-day, you’ll have access to all Delta SkyClubs.

 The Priority Pass lounge network is quite extensive, with over 1,000 lounges, but is most useful when traveling abroad.

-Finally, in terms of card spending, if you take advantage of the 50% points back feature, you’re essentially getting 2 cents per point in value for your points.
-That’s like earning 2% cash value for travel from your spending, which is a nice earning rate.
+Finally, in terms of card spending, you get 35% of your points back when you use your card to book first / business class airfare via the Amex site, as well as coach airfare on a single airline you choose each year.
+If you take advantage of the 35% points back feature, you’re essentially getting a little over 1.5 cents per point in value for your points.
+That’s like earning 1.5% cash value for travel from your spending.

 If you’re a big spender and make purchases over $5,000 you’ll earn an extra half point per dollar spent, which can get you to an easy 3% cash value for travel from large purchases, which is a great deal.